smileinnovation/burger-salad-snips-skill/doc/MOVIDIUS.md

 # Movidius setup

-First you need to connect to your Pi:
+On your computer, in a terminal, you need to connect to your Pi:
 ```
 ssh pi@<raspberry_ip_adress>
 ```
 Write `yes` if you are prompt with `The authenticity of host 'xxx.xxx.xxx.xxx (xxx.xxx.xxx.xxx)' can't be established.`.
 You should be in your Pi's home directory.
-We now will download the SDK:
+We will now download the SDK for Movidius:
 ```
 git clone -b ncsdk2 http://github.com/Movidius/ncsdk && cd ncsdk
 ```